tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Repeating large extensions, such as "key_share" with post-quantum algorithms, between ClientHelloInner and ClientHelloOuter can lead to excessive size.
-To reduce the size impact, the client then MAY substitute extensions which it knows will be duplicated in ClientHelloOuter.
+To reduce the size impact, the client MAY substitute extensions which it knows will be duplicated in ClientHelloOuter.
 It does so by removing and replacing extensions from EncodedClientHelloInner with a single "ech_outer_extensions" extension, defined as follows: